MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 # Windows 10 Installation Guide

 ## Prerequisites
-Your PC must be running a 64-bit version of Windows 10.
+Your PC must be running a 64-bit version of Windows 10 Anniversary Update or later (build 1607+).

 To find your PC's architecture and Windows build number, open
 **Settings** > **System** > **About**